Skip to main content

 Prerequisites: Achievement of a C Grade in Year 11 Physical Education Studies General Course Unit 1 & 2.

-Certificate III Sport & Recreation
+Certificate III Sport Aquatics & Recreation

 To be completed in one year.